Hoshi-Cyber/Noski_real_estate/src/content/listings/embakasi-1br-apartment-rent.md

   - Laundry area with drying space
   - Internet and TV connections ready
   - Gated compound with perimeter wall & 24/7 security
 neighborhoodHighlights:
   - Convenient access to JKIA and Nairobi CBD via Airport North Road
   - Near Embakasi railway station and major bus routes
-  - Proximity to Gateway Mall, Naivas supermarkets, and banks
+  - 'Proximity to Gateway Mall, Naivas supermarkets, and banks'
-  - Easy reach to schools, daycare centers, and healthcare facilities
+  - 'Easy reach to schools, daycare centers, and healthcare facilities'
   - Close to industrial area and key employment hubs
   - Growing residential neighborhood with vibrant community
 description: |
   This modern 1-bedroom apartment in Embakasi offers a practical layout suited for young professionals, small families, or frequent travelers.